Jial1/Rosetta/README.md

 ## To learn more about the datasets

-Check out our data dictionary[OGA data dictionary](https://docs.google.com/spreadsheets/d/1y_Jtng7HV7tWzaCAZaY8IQJ7MUMH6vxypSfgNVNuG6Y/edit#gid=0) to learn more about the details of our datasets, including a description of each field and its data type.
+Check out our [data dictionary](https://docs.google.com/spreadsheets/d/1y_Jtng7HV7tWzaCAZaY8IQJ7MUMH6vxypSfgNVNuG6Y/edit#gid=0) to learn more about the details of our datasets, including a description of each field and its data type.

 ### Notes